Liu3422/Summer_RISCV/README.md

         - Uses an addi instruction to write/set rs1 value prior to test.
         - All instructions follow natural alignment.
     - hash maps for converting opcode, funct3, and ALU_Operation to names
+    - instruction() class: creates instructions to feed to dut and testbench
+    - testcase(instruction) class:
+        - tests a single instruction
-    - every testbench component (is model + checker sufficient for scoreboard?) featured in the instruction() class
+        - every testbench component (is model + checker sufficient for scoreboard?)
+        - inherits instruction class properties
+        - takes in DUT, prior memory and rd1 (for memory access/check)
     - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes both and resets.

     Future:
     - Create more classes: Test_environment, dut_write (only a couple dut_fetch instructions change the dut currently)